 Paul formerly taught paramedics.
 He says his days as an instructor help him talk to juries and people from all walks of life when he’s tried cases in both rural and metro Alabama courtrooms.
 It’s also helped him develop a better dialogue with firm clients.
 Paul believes that if he can educate clients about their situation, they will make better decisions, ask better questions, and hopefully, rest easier at night.

 Paul is a member of The Sedona Conference Working Group 1 (Electronic Document Retention and Production) and is co-chair of CLM’s eDiscovery and ESI Committee.
-He is a frequent speaker with the Birmingham ESI Roundtable and is a member of the Miami ESI Roundtable.
-Paul serves on the firm’s technology committee.
+Paul serves on the firm’s Technology Committee.

 - Extricated two shareholders from complicated disputes among the various shareholders of their two companies and with a third company by orchestrating his clients’ buyout by other shareholders.

-- Represent two individual defendants in RICO claims.
+- Represented two individual defendants in RICO claims.

-- Current e-discovery projects involve a $33,000,000 commercial claim alleging property damage and the defense of a defective product claim seeking damages for quadriplegia.
+- Recent e-discovery projects involve a $33,000,000 commercial claim alleging property damage and the defense of a defective product claim seeking damages for quadriplegia.

 - Defeated a former shareholder and director’s request for injunctive relief regarding customer lists and other requested relief.